 How Often to Exfoliate

-Everyone is different, but my rule of thumb is to use a gentle peel 2-3 times per week.
+Everyone is different, but my rule of thumb is generally 2-3 times per week for oily and acne-prone skin and 1-2 times per week for dry skin.
 The products you use also have a huge impact on recommended frequency.
 For example, some peels are gentler than others.
 Look to the bottle instructions for usage guidance, and look for peels like my TCA Multi-Acid Face Peel that don’t mess with your acid mantle.
 How can you tell?
 If it self-neutralizes (doesn’t need to be washed off), it probably isn’t disrupting your natural balance.
 Also, if you start using retinol, you may need to adjust your routine.
 Retinol also exfoliates skin and can cause irritation when layered with other exfoliators.

 How to Prevent Irritation

 One of the biggest culprits of irritation is face scrub.
 I say, ditch it right away.
 Try dermaplaning instead.
 Dermaplaning evenly removes dead surface skin without creating little micro-tears in the healthy skin below like a scrub can.
 When in doubt, start small by using your exfoliating products (you can safely layer a peel, dermaplaning, and micro-needling) just once a week and gradually work up to more frequent treatments to give your skin time to adjust.
 After exfoliating, apply a hydrating serum and moisturizer to help your skin replenish its lipid barrier.